biopragmatics/bioregistry/docs/curation.md

 </tbody>
 </table>

-## Adding a Wikidata Database Corresponding to Each Resource
+## Aligning Wikidata Database Records

 <a id="wikidata"></a>
 The following entries in the Bioregistry have not been annotated with